Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzExpressRouteCrossConnectionARPTable.md

 ## SYNTAX

 ```
-Get-AzureRmExpressRouteCrossConnectionARPTable -ResourceGroupName <String> -ExpressRouteCrossConnectionName <String>
+Get-AzExpressRouteCrossConnectionARPTable -ResourceGroupName <String> -ExpressRouteCrossConnectionName <String>
  [-PeeringType <String>] -DevicePath <DevicePathEnum> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmExpressRouteCrossConnectionARPTable** cmdlet retrieves the ARP table from both interfaces of an ExpressRoute cross connection.
+The **Get-AzExpressRouteCrossConnectionARPTable** cmdlet retrieves the ARP table from both interfaces of an ExpressRoute cross connection.
 The ARP table provides a mapping of the IPv4 address to MAC address for a particular peering.
 You can use the ARP table to validate layer 2 configuration and connectivity.